 Dashboards overview

-Dashboards provide visual insights into your utility bill data using key metrics from your bills.
-They help you monitor performance, spot trends, and support decision-making.
+Dashboards give you quick visual insights into your utility bill data.
+They highlight key metrics from your bills so you can monitor performance, spot trends, and make informed decisions.

 Key features